Consistent Time-Homogeneous Modeling of SPX and VIX Derivatives: Abstract

 \section{Abstract}

-{This paper shows how to recover stochastic volatility models (SVMs) from market models for the VIX futures term structure.
-Market models have more flexibility for fitting of curves than do SVMs, and therefore they are better-suited for pricing VIX futures and derivatives.
+This paper shows how to recover a stochastic volatility model (SVM) from a market model of the VIX futures term structure.
+Market models have more flexibility for fitting of curves than do SVMs, and therefore are better suited for pricing VIX futures and VIX derivatives.
 But the VIX itself is a derivative of the S\&P500 (SPX) and it is common practice to price SPX derivatives using an SVM.
-Hence, a consistent model for both SPX and VIX derivatives would be one where the SVM is obtained by inverting the market model.
-This paper's main result is a method for the recovery of a stochastic volatility function as the output of an inverse problem, with the inputs given by a VIX futures market model.
-Analysis will show that some conditions need to be met in order for there to be a unique solution to this inverse problem.
+Therefore, consistent modeling for both SPX and VIX should involve an SVM that can be obtained by inverting the market model.
+This paper's main result is a method for the recovery of a stochastic volatility function by solving an inverse problem where the input is the VIX function given by a market model.
+Analysis will show conditions necessary for there to be a unique solution to this inverse problem.
 The models are consistent if the recovered volatility function is non-negative.
 Examples are presented to illustrate the theory, to highlight the issue of negativity in solutions, and to show the potential for inconsistency in non-Markov settings.\\